SMARTIAN-X/Web_App_Dev_Group_12/Assignment1/README.md

 3. HENRY TIMOTHY ISAIAH 23/2550
    I worked on the submit_quiz.php.
 This page handles the process after a participant submits their quiz.
 It collects the quiz answers, calculates the user's total score, and saves the results into the database.
 I also ensured the script validates the answers properly and gives feedback to user once their submission is successful.

+4. MADUKANZE CHINONSO VICTORY 23/2409
+   I worked on the view_individual_result.php.
+This displays the detailed result of each student's  quiz attempt.
+It retrieves the user's score, answers and performance from the database and shows them.